-Top white facebook2x Top white email2x Email us Top white subscribe2x Subscribe Top white search2x Login Join
+Top white facebook2xnew Top white email2xnew Email us Top white subscribe2xnew Subscribe Top white search2xnew Join Login

-Home / Have A Go / Wing Foiling Lessons / Where do the Velocity crew wing...
+Home / Have A Go / Wing Foiling Lessons / Where else do we wing...
 Beach guide

 ☰ More

-Home / Have A Go / Wing Foiling Lessons / Where do the Velocity crew wing...
+Home / Have A Go / Wing Foiling Lessons / Where else do we wing...
 Beach guide

 Above @rod.foils, Steve, Kate and Jim at Coney beach.
 Drone: Deano

-While the water is low at Cheddar you will find the Velocity crew at a mix of beaches:
+While the water is low at Cheddar you will find us at a mix of beaches:

 We mostly frequent Newton beach in Porthcawl, Coney beach in Porthcawl and Cold Knap in Barry.
 They are all friendly places with groups of wingers at each location.